 Flies Identification Guide

-All flies develop via complete metamorphosis with egg, larval, pupal, and adult life stages.
+All fly life cycles develop via complete metamorphosis with egg, larval, pupal, and adult stages.
 Fly larvae have no legs and are commonly referred to as maggots.
 Outdoor breeding sites can sometimes be far from where the adults are found.

 Flies have either of two types of mouthparts.
 They have piercing and sucking mouthparts like the mosquito or sponging/lapping mouthparts like house flies and deer flies.
 Those biting flies (other than mosquitoes) have scissor like jaws that cut into the victim allowing blood to pool and then lapping/sponging up the blood meal.